Marty Marion: Managerial record

-Attempt at Purchasing NBA Team
+NBA team purchase attempt

 In 1957, Marion and business partner Milton Fischman attempted to buy the Minneapolis Lakers of the National Basketball Association from owners Ben Berger and Morris Chalfen with the intention to move the team to Kansas City, Missouri.
 Instead, Berger and Chalfen sold the team to Bob Short, who moved the team to Los Angeles.

 Death

 Marion died of an apparent heart attack on March 15, 2011, at the age of 93.
 He lived in Ladue, Missouri.